dch42/inv_reports/README.md

 SKUs in template files can be changed/updated, and the generated files will update accordingly so long as SKUs are present in the QuickBooks csv.

 ## Usage
-Run the program (assuming cwd is project ./inv-manager):
+Run the program (assuming cwd is ./inv-manager):

 ~~~
 ./inv_feeds.py